pawnguild/pawnguild/README.md

-Clone the repo
+## Initial setup

 	git@github.com:pawnguild/pawnguild.git

 For ease of use, add these aliases to your ~/.bashrc file.

 	alias pgdev="docker-compose -f docker-compose.yml -f docker-compose.dev.yml up"

+## Running the pawnguild dev environment

-`pgdev` will run the pawnguild dev environment.
+To run the pawnguild dev environment, simply

+	pgdev

 You can pass parameters to `docker-compose` via this command by putting them after `pgdev`.
 For example:

 	pgdev --build

+## Viewing pawnguild and the admin page

 Because of nginx listening on port 80, access your local pawnguild at `localhost` in your browser.
 To access the django admin in your local environment, go to `localhost/admin`, and you can login with the credentials found in `docker-compose.dev.yml`

-Populating the database
+## Populating the database

 1. Obtain the `db_backup.json`, which resides on our Digital Ocean droplet `137.184.81.130`.